 Each mode of transport has its own set of benefits and drawbacks.
 The choice partially comes down to personal preference.
 Some travels hate to fly and avoid it at all cost.
 Many luxury travelers would never set foot on a bus or train.
 They value time more than money.

 I consider my self a bit of a train enthusiast.
 One of my bucket list trips is to take the Transsiberian railway from Moscow to Vladivostok.
 Possibly with a detour to Mongolia.
 Another train ride on my bucket list train ride is the iron ore train in Mauritania.
 I hope to take those rides and write about them in future posts.

 Do you prefer taking the bus or train while traveling?
 Share your experience in the comments below!

 - How to Stay Healthy While Traveling

 - Backpack Vs Suitcase for Travel: My Pros and Cons List

-- How to Provide Proof of Onward Travel: 8 Options Including the Fake Ticket Method
+- How to Provide Proof of Onward Travel: 9 Options

 - How to Meet People While Traveling Alone